tiki-deprecated/integrations/admob/flutter/README.md

 ### How it works

-The TIKI SDK Flutter can be used to increase the user acceptance of the mandatory App Tracking Transparency (ATT) prompt in iOS and Android Advertising ID usage.
+The TIKI SDK Flutter can be used to create a reward program to increase user acceptance of the mandatory App Tracking Transparency (ATT) prompt in iOS and Android Advertising ID.
 AdMob uses [UMP](https://developers.google.com/interactive-media-ads/ump) to inform the user about activity tracking, and ask their consent.

-In this example, we present a compeling offer to the user before UMP prompt.
+In this example, we present a compiling offer to the user before UMP prompt.
 If the user accepts the offer, TIKI creates a licence and shows the user the required UMP prompt.

 ## Get Started